 Interpret the Bible accurately and apply it discerningly: “In your teaching show integrity, seriousness and soundness of speech that cannot be condemned” (Titus 2:7-8).
 Speak the truth in love.
 Give due credit when using the words or ideas of others.

 It is required that those who have been given a trust must prove faithful.
-(1 Corinthians 4:2)
+(1 Corinthians 4:2)• in leadership.

 Model the trustworthiness of God in leadership to encourage and develop trustworthiness in others.
 Use power and influence prudently and humbly.
 Foster loyalty.
 Demonstrate a commitment to the well-being of the entire congregation.
 Keep promises.
 Respond sensitively and appropriately to ministry requests and needs: “Whoever can be trusted with very little can also be trusted with much, and whoever